sunwooj/course-semexpling/IBEX/README.md

 * The first element: Again a matrix `[ ]`, in the case of target trials, consisting of:
     + TrialType: Is it a target or filler/control trial?
 We will label each as `main` and `fill`.
 Control trials will be matching polar interrogatives without
     + TrialConditions: Which experimental condition is it?
-Let us posit 4 key conditions (2x2) depending on the presence of preposed negation and the position of the prosodic focus.
+Let us posit 3 key conditions depending on the presence of preposed negation and the position of the prosodic focus.
 Let's label each as follows:
         + `PNQ-NPF`: subject, object, or verb focus (depends on the item which one will be included), preposed negation
         + `PNQ-POLF`: polarity focus, preposed negation
         + `PQ-NPF`: subject, object, or verb focus (depends on the item which one will be included), no preposed negation
-        + `PQ-POLF`: polarity focus, no preposed negation
     + ItemNum: Item number; 1, 2, 3, 4, etc.
 * The second element: `ControllerType`.
 Here you specify the type of Controller you want to use, which will implement the main task in the trial.
 Commonly used Controllers in offline experiments are `AcceptabilityJudgement` (often used for implementing naturalness rating tasks involving a series of sentences) and `Question` (forced choice tasks).
 Though the main task involved in the present experiment is a binary forced-choice task, it calls for not just a question/answer pair, but also a sentence associated with the question.
 We will therefore use the `AcceptabilityJudgement` Controller, which allows for the inclusion of both sentences and questions arguments, and use binary forced choice options instead of a 7 point scale.
 * The third element: `{ArgumentsToControllers}`.
 This is a list specifying the values of the arguments called for by the Controller above.
 Different types of Controllers call for different types of obligatory arguments.
 Consult the documentation in the [official manual](https://github.com/addrummond/ibex/blob/master/docs/manual.md) to check which arguments a given Controller calls for.
 The `AcceptabilityJudgement` Controller, for instance, calls for values of `s` (the sentence), `q` (the question), and `as: ["", "", ...]` (the scale or the options that will function as answer choices to the questions).